 Training, qualifications & experience

-Diploma in Trauma Therapy
+Diploma, Trauma Therapy

-Advanced Diploma in Couples Therapy
+Advanced Diploma, Couples Therapy

 John Bradshaw's - Inner Child Therapy Training